deneb-viz/deneb-viz.github.io/docs/getting-started/dataset.md

 }
 ```

+## Additional Fields

+When using the [Data Pane](visual-editor#data-pane) to inspect your dataset, or [looking at a mark's datum with tooltips](interactivity-tooltips#debugging-with-tooltips), you will see additional fields that are not present in your data model.

+Deneb will create these additional fields when processing your data, [to provide assistance with interactivity scenarios](interactivity-overview#additional-datum-fields), particularly when it comes to working with [Cross-Filtering](interactivity-selection) or [Cross-Highlighting](interactivity-highlight).
+To understand more about what they mean, and how you can work with them, please refer to the appropriate section of documentation.

 ## Referencing Columns and Measures

 Wherever you need to reference a column or a measure in your specification, you should use its **display name** from the **Values** data role rather than those from the data model.